English Language

 Language

-It is truly amazing that English as a language survived '300 years' of French rule.
+It is truly amazing that English as a language survived countless foreign invasions and '300 years' of French rule.
 But survive it did and even bloomed into a whole new vocabulary.
 Because of the influence of many invaders English has built itself on a basis of the early Brits and incorporating many other languages.
 From Latin, Germanic, French, Celtic and many more.

 And Onward